flpm/oak/output/lists/subjects.md

     name: about Software
     title: 'Theme: Software'
     subtitle: Books about software development and programming languages
-    description: 'I have 17 books about Software in my bookshelf.
+    description: 'I have 17 books about Software in my personal library.

       ### Titles: